traylerphi/lewansoul-lx-16a/README.md

 * Added a check to see if the debug baord is even plugged in, to prevent nasty exceptions if not
 * Implemented Angle Offset Adjustments and Servo/Continuous mode
 * As I was adding the new commands, I found I was getting garbage results for everything all of a sudden.
 Apparently if you don't ctach the response or flush the buffers, all hell breaks lose.
 Also, kinda of crappy that every little method was implementing a response parse, so this has been consolidated into a single sendCommand() method which replaces prepareCommand()+send+parse.
 This new parsing strips out the header 0x55's, so what was previously response[5] is now result[3].
+* Now _absolutely_ planning to break this into two classes: a standalone class for controlling the bus, and another to implement the GUI

 ###### August 7th, 2018